-Transgene and NEC Announce Positive Preliminary Data From Phase I Studies of TG4050, a Novel Individualized Neoantigen Cancer Vaccine
+Transgene and NEC Announce Positive Preliminary Data from Phase I Studies of TG4050, a Novel Individualized Neoantigen Cancer Vaccine

 Replays will be available on the Transgene website (www.transgene.fr) following the live events.

 In parallel, a Phase I clinical trial of TG4050 is enrolling patients with ovarian cancer.
 The first patient has been dosed in the USA.
 This second trial is including patients after surgery and first-line chemotherapy.
-Dr. Matthew Block, MD, PhD, Consultant Medical Oncology, Consultant Immunology and Associate Professor of Oncology at the Mayo Clinic (USA) is the principal investigator of the trial; in France, the trial is being conducted by Prof. Le Tourneau, MD, PhD, at Institut Curie and by Dr. Alexandra Martinez, MD, Associate Head of Surgical Department, at IUCT-Oncopole.
+Dr. Matthew Block, Consultant Medical Oncology, Consultant Immunology and Associate Professor of Oncology at the Mayo Clinic (USA) is the principal investigator of the trial; in France, the trial is being conducted by Prof. Le Tourneau at Institut Curie and by Dr. Alexandra Martinez, Associate Head of Surgical Department, at IUCT-Oncopole.
 Endpoints of the trial include safety, feasibility and biological activity of the therapeutic vaccine.

 About myvac